 Your first treasure hunt

-Create a simple Treasure Hunt, add one object, and test the participant journey with the current v2 flow.
+Create a simple Treasure Hunt, add one object, and test the participant journey end to end.

 Prerequisites

-- You have at least one 3D asset ready for the first object.
+- You have at least one 3D model file ready for the first object.
+(This is the rotatable object participants will view on screen.)

 - You know the real-world location where the first object will be placed.